Flux fractionalization transition in anisotropic $S=1$ antiferromagnets and dimer-loop models: Results

 Another illustration is provided by the correlation function of a pair of oppositely charged test vortices with charge $\pm 1/2$, which, at a formal level, can be unambiguously computed from these Gaussian field theories on either side of the transition.
-On the square lattice, we obtain $C^{(q)}_v(r) \sim 1/r^{q^2g}$, where $q=1/2$.
+On the square lattice, we obtain $C^{(q)}_v(r) \sim 1/r^{q^2g}$ for the correlation function of a vortex-antivortex pair with vorticity $\pm q$.
 On the honeycomb lattice, we obtain $C^{(q)}_v(r) \sim 1/r^{q^2g\sqrt{3}/2}$.
-We compare these predictions for $q=1/2$ with numerical results for $C^{(q)}_v(r)$ obtained from the histogram of the head-to-tail displacements in the half-vortex worm update and the unit-vortex worm update.
+We compare these predictions for $q=1/2$ with numerical results for $C^{(1/2)}_v(r)$ obtained from the histogram of the head-to-tail displacements in the half-vortex worm update.
 For the half-vortex correlator, we find that these predictions provide an accurate fit to our data {\em only} for $w<w_c$.
 For $w>w_c$, the half-vortex correlation function decays rapidly to zero.
 This is shown in Fig.~\ref{fig:halfvortexwless} and Fig.~\ref{fig:halfvortexwgreat}.
 We understand these contrasting behaviors to be a direct consequence of the fact that fractional fluxes are allowed for $w<w_c$ but excluded from the system in the thermodynamic limit when $w>w_c$.

-We also find that the corresponding effective field theory predictions for unit-vortex correlation functions provide an accurate fit to the observed behavior {\em only} when $w> w_c$.
+We also find that the corresponding effective field theory predictions (now with $q=1$) for unit-vortex correlation functions $C^{(1)}_v(r)$ provide an accurate fit to the observed behavior {\em only} when $w> w_c$.
 When $w<w_c$, the unit-vortex correlation function decays rapidly to zero with increasing $r$.
 This behavior of unit-vortex correlation function on both lattices for $w<w_c$ $(w>w_c)$ is shown in Fig.~\ref{fig:unitvortexwless} (Fig.~\ref{fig:unitvortexwgreat}).
 Unlike the $w>w_c$ behavior of the half-vortex correlators, this observation about unit-vortex correlators in the $w<w_c$ flux-fractionalized phase does not follow immediately from our earlier result on flux sectors that survive in the thermodynamic limit, and we do not have a complete theory for this behavior.